yenbuilds/my-operating-principles/yenbuilds-inspirational-great-levelling.md

 - evaluating competing models
 - refining the *quality* of the idea itself

-The “messy” thinker can no longer say:
-“I had a good idea but couldn’t express it.”
+The “messy” thinker can no longer say:  “I had a good idea but couldn’t express it.”

-The tools now remove that excuse.
+Modern tools now remove that excuse.

 As polished output becomes universal, the **bar for originality** rises.
 The traditionally brilliant student must evolve beyond relying on speed and precision.